ZalakBhojani/ZalakBhojani/README.md

 ### Hi there 👋
 * I am Zalak Bhojani, a programming enthusiast.
-* I'm currently a software engineer intern at Browserstack
+* I'm currently a software development engineer at AWS
+* I have previously interned at BrowserStack as backend developer.

 ### Some languages I'm familiar with
 * C++
 * Javascript
-* Typescript
+* Ruby
 * Java
 * Python

 ### I’m currently learning
+* Rust
-* Ruby on Rails
+* Go

 ### Some things I like to do
 * Competitive Programming, I am an active participant in Codechef, Codeforces and Atcoder.
 My handler is `zalak_b` in all these sites.